Beelzebold/Hideous-Wanderer/ReadMe.txt

 It aims to make the game a little bit milsim/tac-shootery.
 It gives weapons a more real-world accurate feel, including more realistic firerate and damage, and adding reloading.

+FEATURE GUIDE for HWand

+  I. WEAPONS
+You start with the Knife and the Pistol.

+---KNIFE---
+A simple knife.
+It has your loose rounds ammo counter.
+Fire to stab.
+It's more powerful than the standard Wolf3D knife.

+---PISTOL---
+The standard issue pistol.
+It's a Luger 9mm semi auto handgun.
+Luckily the clips for it are really hard to accidentally drop and really fast to reload.
+Fire to shoot.
+Altfire to reload.

+On top of that, there are a few weapons that you'll find around.

+---SMG---
+A fully suppressed sub-machine gun.
+Fully suppressed, fully automatic, fully inaccurate.
+Less accurate than the pistol, but it has a large mag capacity and deals more damage per shot.
+On top of that, if you can manage to stealth kill your target, it might not alert anybody.
+Fire to shoot, altfire to reload.

+---CHAINGUN---
+The ultimate swiss cheesifying tool.
+It fires incredibly fast, and deals a fuck-ton of damage per round, but absolutely guzzles ammo.
+It's capable of killing heavily armored soldiers incredibly quickly.
+Fire to shoot, altfire to reload.

 KNOWN ISSUES as of HIDEOUS WANDERER ALPHA01

 =-=Crashes=-=